 NULL OR EMPTY CART

-SPA Imaging beads are microspheres containing scintillant which emit light in the red region of the visible spectrum.
-As a result, these beads are ideally suited to use with a CCD imager, such as PerkinElmer's Viewlux™ CCD Imager.
+SPA Scintillation beads are microspheres containing scintillant which emit light in the blue region of the visible spectrum.
+As a result, these beads are ideally suited to use with photomultiplier tube (PMT) counters such as the MicroBeta2 or TopCount.